 All bins with binIdx greater than maxBinIdxCtx are parsed using the value of ctxIdx being assigned to binIdx equal to maxBinIdxCtx.

 All entries in Table 9-51 labelled with "na" correspond to values of binIdx that do not occur for the corresponding ctxIdxOffset.

+Table 9-31 – Values of variable m and n for inter_pred_flag ctxIdx